bensig/benobi-one-src/content/posts/install-bitcoin-ubuntu-20.md

 First, get all of the prerequesites installed.
 I found these hidden in github under the "Unix" build notes https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md

-Do not run as ROOT - make sure you have a regular account with sudo ability.
+*Do not run as ROOT* - make sure you have a regular account with sudo ability.
 If you don't know how to do that, look up `visudo`.

-I simplified into a single line to install with apt get:
+I simplified everything you will need into a single line to install with `apt`:

 ```
-sudo apt-get install git build-essential autoconf libtool autotools-dev automake pkg-config bsdmainutils python3 libevent-dev libboost-dev libsqlite3-dev
+sudo apt-get install git build-essential autoconf libtool autotools-dev automake pkg-config bsdmainutils python3 libevent-dev libboost-dev libsqlite3-dev cpufrequtils libssl-dev cargo
 ```

 Next clone the github for bitcoin and checkout version 24.0.1 so you can index ordinals correctly: